Songtech-0912/Prometheus-Project/README.md

 ### 3. Give feedback about AppImages

 Any feedback about how well the AppImages here perform would be greatly appreciated.
+You can open an [issue](https://github.com/Songtech-0912/Prometheus-Project/issues) or take [this survey](#)  to give feedback.

 ## Thanks